Top 30

 Auditions

 You will participate in a dance audition (two and half hour practical) which is designed to assess your potential to respond both technically and expressively.
-You will also undertake the Ballet barre and a solo performance which can include more expressive and physical theatre elements.
+You will undertake the ballet barre and a solo performance which can include more expressive and physical theatre elements.
 You will also complete an interview where you can showcase your interest and training or experience in dance.
 Find out more about this process below.

 Auditions and Interviews